 How can a limited liability company in Croatia be verified?

-What is the information comprised by the Articles of Association?
+Information comprised by the Articles of Association

-• the company’s name and registered business address in Croatia;
+- the company’s name and registered business address in Croatia;

-• the name and details of the founders (nationality, residency, etc.);
+- the name and details of the founders (nationality, residency, etc.);

-• the minimum share capital deposited in a Croatian bank account;
+- the minimum share capital deposited in a Croatian bank account;

-• details regarding the company’s stakes and rights and obligations attached to it;
+- details regarding the company’s stakes and rights and obligations attached to it;

-• information about the responsibilities and rights of each member of the business;
+- information about the responsibilities and rights of each member of the business;

-• an availability date, if necessary, and details regarding the liquidation procedure.
+- an availability date, if necessary, and details regarding the liquidation procedure.

 Opening a private limited liability company in Croatia

 A private LLC in Croatia is a type of company that cannot trade its shares publicly.
-This type of business structure is normally controlled by a board of managers appointed by the shareholders of the company, and the rules remain the same for 2024.
+This type of business structure is normally controlled by a board of managers appointed by the shareholders of the company, and the rules remain the same for 2025.
 The registration process takes place at the Trade Register in Croatia if the Articles of Association are submitted in accordance with the requirements of this institution.
 Such documents need to contain:

-• information about the owners (their names and their nationality);
+- information about the owners (their names and their nationality);

-• details about the minimum share capital and the contribution of the owners;
+- details about the minimum share capital and the contribution of the owners;

-• the date when the private limited liability company opens in Croatia;
+- the date when the private limited liability company opens in Croatia;

 Post-registration requirements for DOOs in Croatia